lushonline/moodle-tool_percipioexternalcontentsync/README.md

 1. Your Moodle site must accessible over the Internet, using HTTPS and a SSL Certificate from a recognised Public Certificate Authority to be able to get results for the Percipio content via the basic LRS functionality provdied by [External content activity module](https://github.com/lushonline/moodle-mod_externalcontent#setup-activity-provider).
 2. A Skillsoft [Percipio](https://www.skillsoft.com/platform-solution/percipio/) Site
-3. A [Percipio Service Account](https://documentation.skillsoft.com/en_us/pes/Integration/Understanding-Percipio/rest-api/pes_authentication.htm) with permission for accessing the [CONTENT DISCOVERY API](https://documentation.skillsoft.com/en_us/pes/Integration/Understanding-Percipio/rest-api/pes_rest_api.htm)
+3. A [Percipio Service Account](https://documentation.skillsoft.com/en_us/pes/Integration/int_api_rest_authentication.htm#Authorization) with permission for accessing the [CONTENT DISCOVERY API](https://documentation.skillsoft.com/en_us/pes/Integration/int_api_overview.htm)
 4. A [LRS Connection Configured by Skillsoft](https://documentation.skillsoft.com/en_us/pes/Integration/int_xapi.htm) to connect to the basic LRS functionality provdied by [External content activity module](https://github.com/lushonline/moodle-mod_externalcontent#setup-activity-provider).
 You will need to share the information from Moodle with Skillsoft.
+5. Percipio and Moodle user accounts should use the same user identifier, so for example if your Moodle loginname is `student1` the Percipio account should use a username of `student1`.

 **IMPORTANT** : Skillsoft may require you to pay fees to enable the LRS connection and utilise the APIs.
 Please contact Skillsoft for information.